Master of Law (LLM) Application and Brochure

 Before your application can be reviewed, the Director of the Graduate Program must receive the following documents:

-- A completed Application for admission to the School of Law’s LLM Program.
+• A completed Application for admission to the School of Law’s LL.M.
+Program.

-- A brief (2—3 pages) autobiographical sketch that is typed and describes your professional goals and the role of an LLM degree in fulfilling those goals.
-Howard University School of Law
+• A brief (2—3 pages), typed autobiographical statement describing your professional goals and the role of the LL.M. degree in fulfilling those goals.

-- Official transcripts of your record from both the university you attended as an undergraduate and the institution you attended for legal study.
+• Official transcripts of your record from both the university you attended as an undergraduate and the institution you attended for legal study.
 Each institution must send original transcripts directly to the Director of the Graduate Program.

-- For applicants whose mother tongue is not English or for applicants from non-English speaking countries, the results of the TOEFL (Test of English as a Foreign Language Test) Test showing you have achieved a score of 550 PBT or 58 IBT or higher.
-Inquiries about the TOEFL Test should be directed to the World Education Service http://www.wes.org Attention: TOEFL.
+• For applicants for whom English is a second langage and/or for applicants from non-English-speaking countries, the results of the TOEFL (Test of English as a Foreign Language) Test showing you achieved a score of 550 or higher on the paper Based Test (PBT) or 79/80 or higher pn the Internet Based Test (IBT).

-- A nonrefundable application fee of $60 in the form of a cashier’s check or money order listing Howard University as payee.
+• A nonrefundable application fee of $60 in the form of a cashier’s check or money order listing Howard University as payee.
 No personal checks will be accepted.

-- One passport-size photograph.
+• One passport-size photograph.